-Strip-based test: A strip is dipped in a cup of urine for approximately five seconds.
+Strip-based test (like the Modern Fertility Ovulation Test): A strip is dipped in a cup of urine for approximately five seconds.
 With strip-based tests, you have total control over how much of the strip is exposed to urine, and for how long.
 (If the idea of peeing on a stick doesn’t thrill you, this might be the right option for you.)

 Midstream tests: Midstream tests use the same strips used in strip-based tests, but surround them with plastic to help you position the strip while you’re urinating.
 If you prefer the packaging for midstream and the ability to cover the strip while waiting for the result, this could be the option for you.
 Keep in mind: Because more material is used to make midstream tests, they’re slightly more expensive than their strip-based counterparts.